statengeneraal/laws-markdown/ministeriele-regeling/regeling/erkenningen/luchtwaardigheid/2008/BWBR0024682/README.md

 a. een verklaring luidende

 1°.
-‘Certificaat van vrijgave voor gebruik, afgegeven ingevolge de bevoegdheid op grond van het door de Minister van Verkeer en Waterstaat afgegeven bewijs van erkenning nr...’,
+‘Certificaat van vrijgave voor gebruik, afgegeven ingevolge de bevoegdheid op grond van het door de Minister van Infrastructuur en Milieu afgegeven bewijs van erkenning nr...’,

 2°.
-‘Certificate of release to service, released in accordance with the approval by the Minister of Transport, Public Works and Water Management of the Netherlands ref approval no...’, of
+‘Certificate of release to service, released in accordance with the approval by the Ministry of Infrastructure and the Environment of the Netherlands ref approval no...’, of

 3°. een verklaring overeenkomstig sub 1° of 2°,